 There are mainly two components of a government budget:

-Expenses that do not impact the assets and liabilities of the government directly are called revenue expenditure.
-Few examples of this type of expenditure are pensions, salaries, administrative expenses, and interest payments.
+Revenue Expenditure: Expenses that do not impact the assets and liabilities of the government directly are called revenue expenditure.
+A few examples of this type of expenditure are pensions, salaries, administrative expenses, and interest payments.

-Any receipt which indicates a decrease in the government’s asset and increases in its liabilities is termed as capital receipts.
+Capital Receipts: Any receipt which indicates a decrease in the government’s assets and increases in its liabilities is termed as capital receipt.
 Examples include: